microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/user-post-users.md

 ## Response

-If successful, this method returns `201 Created` response code and [user](../resources/user.md) object in the response body.
+If successful, this method returns a `201 Created` response code and a [user](../resources/user.md) object in the response body.

 ## Example
 ##### Request